 Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland enjoy unrestricted access to the German labour market and have practically the same rights as German students.
 However, if they work more than 20 hours per week they must pay certain insurance contributions (just like German students).
 For students from other countries, special legal regulations apply:

 An exception is working as an academic assistant.
-There is no limit to how many days academic assistants may work.
+There is no limit to how many days may work.
 They still have to inform the foreigners' office however.
 If you are uncertain what category a job falls into, you should seek advice from or the .

 Rules for students on language and preparatory courses